 It's a cute shot but it is not a for-sure shot and I never wanted to use this technique unless absolutely needed to.
 Your goal is to position your future shots to where needing to use Massè isn't necessary.
 In fact, this particular shot, if not properly done, will easily place a rip in the table felt.

-When I mentioned how hitting the cue ball softly is really important to attain accuracy and the placement of the cue ball afterwards, the "BREAK" shot, at the start of the game is how I learned (not from this guy at the resort), that this is one of the most important shots in regards to being able to the run the table.
+When I mentioned how hitting the cue ball softly is really important to attain accuracy and the placement of the cue ball afterwards, the "BREAK" shot, at the start of the game, is how I learned (not from this guy at the resort), that this is one of the most important shots in regards to being able to the run the table.

-When I "broke" at the beginning of the game, I would hit the cue ball with such velocity, that on many occasions, when the cue ball made contact with the pyramid of the racked balls, the cue ball would jump off the table to where it could be dangerous for somebody to be standing nearby.
+When I "broke" the pyramid at the beginning of the game, I would hit the cue ball with such velocity, that on many occasions, when the cue ball made contact with the pyramid of the racked balls, the cue ball would jump off the table to where it could be dangerous for somebody to be standing nearby.
 LOL.

 The balls inside of the pyramid were scattered to such a degree after the break, that each remaining ball became easy pickens to shoot one after the other and then make running the table so possible.
 In fact, it wasn't uncommon to see that a hard break like this would pocket two or three balls from the get-go.
 Sometimes four.

-Hard to believe that nearly 50 years ago, back during the late 70s, I would dress up in a corduroy suit, drive from Sacramento to S.F. to shoot pool at a billiards joint located in the area of Van Ness Blvd.
+Hard to believe that nearly 50 years ago, back during the late 70s, I would dress up in a brown corduroy suit, drive from Sacramento to S.F. to shoot pool at a billiards joint located in the area of Van Ness Blvd.

 I did play a young guy for money at the S.F. billiards place.
 I walked into this place and stood around just looking at the people playing pool to determine who were really good players and who weren't.
 It's easy to tell.
 I got myself a table to play on by myself and then within minutes this young guy came up to me and wanted to play a game for money.
-I had seen this young guy playing on a table earlier when I was observing all of the players before I signed up for my own table.
+I had seen this young guy playing on a table earlier when I was observing all of the players in the pool hall, before I signed up for my own table.

 I asked him how much money did he want to play for and he said twenty dollars...I said "ok."
 He lost the game and when he wanted to hand me the money he owed me, I told him "I don't want your money, I knew I could beat you before we even started playing."
 Just like the pool shark, at the Rio Nido Lodge who taught me, he knew he could beat me before we even played a game.
 I left that billiards joint and never returned to S.F. to play again.

 2) Play with a straight cue stick-if your cue stick isn't straight then there is no accuracy in your shooting.
 Also, cue sticks are weighed in the ounces.
-Me, I prefer light weight cue sticks in the 17oz range and long enough for my liking when reaching to make shots...it's all a personal preference.
+Me, I preferred light weight cue sticks in the 17oz range and long enough for my liking when reaching to make shots...it's all a personal preference.

 3) Never, ever, break with the cue stick that you plan to use to play your game-which should be your favorite cue stick.
 The cue stick can crack during your break shot because of how hard you hit that cue ball at the break...so use a cue stick that you use only at the break and find one that is made for that purpose.